Liza Arzamasova: Biography

 Elizaveta Arzamasova was born in Moscow.
-In four years, she began to act in films.

-Liza played the main role in the musical "Annie" (director – Nina Chusova).
-In 2004, at the 9th theater festival Moscow Debuts the young actress was awarded the audience award for this role.
+She began her acting career at the age of four.
+When she was 8, she played the main role in the musical Annie (director – Nina Chusova).
+In 2004, at the 9th theater festival "Moscow debuts" she was awarded for that role the Audience Choice Award.
 At the same time Liza was engaged in the music studio at the Russian Academy of Theatre Arts - GITIS.
-Then Liza's mother, Yuliya Arzamasova, placed on one of the sites photos and summaries of Liza.
-She got a call from the Moscow Variety Theatre, asked about her daughter and invited to audition.
+Her mother, Yuliya Arzamasova, placed on one of the sites photos and summaries of Liza.
+She got a call from the Moscow Variety Theatre, they asked about her daughter and invited her to audition.

-In 2004, at the 9th theater festival "Moscow debuts" the young actress was awarded for the role of the Audience Choice Award.

 Liza became popular after the TV series Daddy's Daughters, where she played one of the main roles – Galina Vasnetsova.

 On January 30, 2010, at the age of 14 she played the role of Juliet in Romeo and Juliet on the stage of Moscow C.S.
 Stanislavski Drama Theatre.

+She appeared in the ninth season of ice show contest Ice Age.